In honor of fall (my favorite season) and Halloween, I had hoped to post a couple of pumpkin recipes this week.

 And a huge number of breathtaking castles, still perfectly preserved for visitors to tour.

-I’m not sure I ever had a pumpkin soup until this trip to Germany a few years ago.
+I’m not sure I ever had a pumpkin soup until my trip to Germany a few years ago.

 I went in early October, and every restaurant there seemed to have pumpkin soup on the menu.

-I loved it and added it to my list of things to try at home.
+I ordered it several times, loved it every time, and added pumpkin soup to my list of things to try at home.

 Here is everything you’ll need to make your pumpkin soup.